-Tammy Petersen (@TammyPetersen87) reports from the Cape Town office and has a diploma in Journalism from the Cape Peninsula University of Technology.
+Tammy Petersen (@TammyPetersen87) is our specialist reporter and has a diploma in Journalism from the Cape Peninsula University of Technology.
 She lives for human interest stories, especially those from marginalised communities and poorer neighbourhoods, where people's hardships, struggles and successes are often overlooked.
 In 2019, Petersen was named the Vodacom Journalist of the Year for her seven-part series on gang violence on the Cape Flats.
 She discovered late in life that she can bake.
 She enjoys eating her own creations and is a proud licker of the icing bowl.

-Kaveel Singh (@kaveels) is News24's KwaZulu-Natal correspondent in Durban.
+Kaveel Singh (@kaveels) is News24's KwaZulu-Natal senior journalist.
 He is originally from KwaDukuza on the North Coast of KZN and moved to Durban while completing his degree in journalism.
 He covers everything from hard news, to politics, features, investigations and writes the occasional column.
 He plays the guitar, loves nature and despises gender-based violence and the abuse of children.

 Ntwaagae Seleka (@ntwaagae) is a general news reporter based in Johannesburg.
 He is an energetic person who loves his work.
 He always makes sure he is the first one at every scene, especially when it's breaking news, to inform readers first.